quasar1357/assembly_annotation/DISCUSSION.md

     **Conclusions**:
     - They both look overall very similar and good quality
-    - Both profitted from polishing, but canu a bit more in that 16 of the 22 fragmented and 41 of the 89 missing BUSCOs could be fixed
+    - Both profited from polishing, but canu a bit more in that 16 of the 22 fragmented and 41 of the 89 missing BUSCOs could be fixed
 </p>

 2) How does your **transcriptome assembly** look?
 Are there many duplicated genes?
 Can you explain the differences with the whole genome assemblies?